OpenFutbol/chicago-neighborhood-soccer/README.md

 **We value community-building**
 > - Pick-up soccer games bring individuals together to form a tight-knit community.
-> - Whether it's organizing regular games or hosting events, pickup soccer provides ooportunities for players to come together and create a sense of community and camaraderie
+> - Pickup soccer provides opportunities for players to come together and create a sense of community and camaraderies toward a public good

 **We value impact through innovation**
 > - Pick-up soccer and innovation can both be seen as spontaneous, collaborative, and adaptive processes